enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 useful for speeding up the remainder of this Workshop).
 ![Route53](../images/03-dns-03.png)

-Do the same for the Singapore region API’s health check.
+Skip the step to create an alarm.
+Now, do the same for the Singapore region API’s health check.
 Once configured, wait a few minutes and you should see your health check go green and say Healthy in the console.
 Make sure this is green and healthy before proceeding.
 ![Route53](../images/03-dns-04.png)